 The number of alleles per locus and expected heterozygosity per locus was calculated using FSTAT 2.9.3 (Goudet, 1995).
-Statistical tests for the deviations from expected HardyWeinberg genotypic proportions were conducted using GENEPOP 4.0 (Rousset, 2008).
+Statistical tests for the deviations from expected Hardy-Weinberg genotypic proportions, as well as their $F{IS}$ values (Weir and Cockerham, 1984) were calculated, using GENEPOP 4.0 (Rousset, 2008).